pennmem/speech_recognition/exercises/exercise_3/README.md

-Run Kaldi on a single file and write the output to 0.ann
+Generate offsets for the file in session_0 using scripts/offsets_align, write them to 0.oann.